 If you’re only just starting a new business then you might not need to worry about registering for VAT just yet.
-This is because VAT registration only becomes a requirement if you meet certain criteria – but more on that in just a moment.
+This is because VAT registration only becomes compulsory once your taxable turnover meets the registration threshold.

 What is VAT taxable turnover?